-Open up your double fold bias and slip it over the raw edge of your fabric.
+Open up your double fold bias tape and slip it over the raw edge of your fabric.
 The wider side of the tape should be on the bottom.
 Pin all the way along the edge and stop at the first corner.
-I generally find that vertical pins work the best to hold the bias in place.
+I generally find that vertical pins work best to hold the bias in place.

 PRO TIP: Plan ahead by running your bias tape around your fabric roughly to ensure none of the joins will fall in the corners.
 It is generally best to start your bias tape in the middle of the longest edge.

 Step 2 - Stitch the First Edge

 Stitch along the bias edge , stopping when you get to the corner.
 You need to stop exactly in line with the edge of the corner.
 It is fine to back stitch as long as you don't go past the edge.

 Now open up the tape and fold it down along the raw edge.
 See how it forms a 45-degree angle at the corner.

 Fold the bias over the edge and pin it in place.
 You will need to fold the corner as shown so that the fold forms a 45-degree angle.
 Try and make the corner look neat.
 You will need to do this on both sides.

 Step 4 - Stitch the Second Edge